Connecting leaders. Building capacity. Driving change.

 Canada’s economy is falling behind.
 We see an opportunity for post-secondary education to become a strategic lever for economic transformation.
-Figuring out how to make that happen has been the focus of our work this year in partnership with RBC Thought Leadership, including our cross-country consultation and a recent cross-sector executive summit.
+Figuring out how to make that happen has been the focus of our work this year in partnership with RBC Thought Leadership and Higher Education Strategy Associates, including our cross-country consultation and a recent cross-sector executive summit.

 Here’s what we’ve figured out so far: To grow our economy, we need to design for scale and make it structurally possible for companies and post-secondary institutions to move faster, with more flexibility, autonomy, and fewer legacy constraints.
 Otherwise, we’re asking our workforce, innovation systems, and institutions to operate at 2030 speeds on 1990s infrastructure.
 It won’t work.